Mahir3376/natural-language-sql/README.md

 # Database Query Explorer

+Turn plain English questions into SQL queries and visualizations for MySQL databases.

 A **Streamlit-based tool** for exploring **MySQL databases** with support for:
 - Schema browsing
 - Custom SQL queries